oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/build-validator-node.md

 ./node_modules/.bin/hardhat update-bls --network localhost
 ```

+#### Registration via N Suite

+Please refer to [this guide](/docs/hub-validator/tools/2-3-nsuite#updating-bls-public-key) for the method using N Suite.

 ### 3. Enable Fast Finality on the Node
 To enable Fast Finality on your node, add the following options to the node's startup command.
 ```sh